luk036/luk036.github.io/phys_des/minmax-placement.md

 ---

-## Who should be blamed for the congestion problem?
+## Who is to blame for the congestion problem?

 --

 A1.
-Analytic placer's smooth approximated HPWL is to blame.
+The smooth approximated HPWL of the analytical placer should be blamed.

-- convex -> analytical placement (gradient can be computed analytically)
+- Convex -> analytical placement (gradient can be computed analytically)
-    - note 1: quadratic approximation: can be solved efficiently by the conjugate gradient method.
+    - Note 1: Quadratic approximation: can be efficiently solved by the conjugate gradient method.
-    - note 2: non-quadratic approximation: such as log-sum-exp technique.
+    - Note 2: Non-quadratic approximation: e.g. log-sum-exp technique.
-    - fixed position constraints
+    - Fixed position constraints
-    - density constraints
+    - Density constraints
-- non-convex -> simulated annealing
+- Non-convex -> simulated annealing
-- legalization -> detailed placement
+- Legalization -> detailed placement

 ---

-## Who should be blamed for the congestion problem?
+## Who is to blame for the congestion problem?

 A2.
-HPWL wirelength model is to blame
+HPWL wire-length model should be blamed.

-- Underestimate when n > 3, where n = the number of pins of a net.
+- Underestimated when $n>3$, where $n$=the number of pins of a net.
-- Some compensation factor (e.g. Rent's rule) has since been used.
+- Thereafter, some compensation factor (e.g. Rent's rule) are used.

 --